Clinical Associate Professor, Stanford Department of Psychiatry & Behavioral Sciences

 International Advisory Committee, ACCESS MBCT (2017 - Present)

-Certificate, Jon Kabat-Zinn Certified MBSR Trainer & Supervisor, Mindfulness-based Stress Reduction (2018)
+Certificate, Jon Kabat-Zinn Certified MBSR Trainer and Supervisor, Mindfulness-based Stress Reduction (2018)

 PhD, Pacific Graduate School of Psychology, Palo Alto University, Clinical Psychology (2008)